Research Achievements

 Over the next few months, Dravet Syndrome UK will also be running small group discussions to explore research priorities in more detail.
 If you’re interested in taking part, please register here or contact us at [email protected]

-The SCN1A Horizons Natural History Study is recruiting participants across the UK and is open anyone with a confirmed SCN1A related epilepsy.
+The SCN1A Horizons Natural History Study aims to map how Dravet Syndrome presents and changes across the lifespan by following individuals over time.
+The study is recruiting participants across the UK and is open anyone with a confirmed SCN1A-related epilepsy.
 The study currently includes around 150 patients and is looking to increase representation within the 0-2 years and 17+ years age bracket.

 If you would like to participate, please contact the study team on [email protected] (including the name of your neurologist and hospital).